null Skip to main content

 • 5+ seconds: Overwhelming discomfort, loss of balance, and confusion.

-From a medical standpoint, stun guns work by interfering with neuromuscular communication, forcing muscles to contract uncontrollably.
-Despite the intensity, effects are usually short-lived, with most users experiencing only mild redness, localized soreness, or temporary fatigue—without long-term tissue or nerve damage in healthy individuals.
+From a medical standpoint, stun guns work by disrupting neuromuscular communication, causing muscles to contract uncontrollably.
+Although the pain can be intense, the effects are typically short-lived.
+Most users experience only mild redness, localized soreness, or temporary fatigue, with no long-term tissue or nerve damage in healthy individuals.

 Lightweight, effective, and powerful— stun gun